btozer/gmg/README.md

 * [fatiando a terra](http://www.fatiando.org/)
 * [ObsPy](http://docs.obspy.org/)

-These dependencies can be installed in your py27-gmg environment using the command:
+These dependencies can be installed in your gmg-env environment using the command:

     conda config --add channels conda-forge
     conda install wxpython numpy scipy matplotlib fatiando obspy